TheCodingComposer/InPractice/README.md

 Base:
     -Main home page - what a user sees when they are not signed in.
-    -Features available to both students and teachers.
+    -Features available to both students and teachers:

+        If not logged in:

+            -Login / Register
+            -About Page

+        If logged in:

+            -Studio-wide forum

 Student:
     -Student home page -